evangelistalab/forte/docs/sphinx/basics/mospaceinfo.rst

 Occupation numbers of GAS wave functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-General active space (GAS) wave functions are defined by partitionining the active space into subspaces and specifying constraints on the occupation of these subspaces.
+General active space (GAS) wave functions are defined by partitioning the active space into subspaces and specifying constraints on the occupation of these subspaces.
 To specify a general active space (GAS) wave function, the user must select the